MockerTim/CBRFCurrencyClient/README.md

 # CBRFCurrencyClient
-Gets currency rates from the Central Bank of the Russian Federation
+Gets currency rates from the Central Bank of Russian Federation